 Track your employee’s attendance

 If you’re considering taking disciplinary action against an employee for excessive absenteeism, it’s important that you track that employee’s attendance.
 You’ll need a clear attendance record that shows when and how often they were tardy or absent from work.
 With an app like Hourly, you can track when an employee clocks in, and where—and keep an organized record of it all on your phone, or desktop.
+This makes it easy for you to pull up the data when you’re discussing attendance with your employees.

 Talk to the employee